cwendorf/EASI/README.md

 ### Installation

-This package is not currently on CRAN, but can be installed directly from this repository:
+This package is not currently on CRAN, but can be installed directly from the repository:

 ``` r
 install.packages("devtools")